dru1208/finstagram-deployment-guide/README.md

 git push origin master
 ```

-Note: if you receive an error after running git push origin master (access denied), go to the following url:
+Note: if you receive an error after running `git push origin master` (access denied), go to the following url:

 https://gitpod.io/access-control/

 Select the check box "write public repos", press the update button, and re-run git push origin master in your terminal

 6. Access the workspace again to force the dockerfile changes and install heroku

 URL should match the following pattern:
 https://gitpod.io/#https://github.com/[my_github_username_here]/finstagram

-7. check that heroku has been properly installed with the command in your terminal:
+7. Check that heroku has been properly installed with the command in your terminal:

 ```
 heroku --version